-The Norwegian Veterinary Institute is a national reference laboratory for the Norwegian Food Safety Authority regarding several diseases and infectious agents.
+The Norwegian Veterinary Institute (NVI) is a national reference laboratory for the Norwegian Food Safety Authority regarding several diseases and infectious agents.
 As a reference laboratory worldwide, the institute will collaborate with other countries to confirm diagnoses and exchange knowledge within diagnostics, disease and epidemiology.
 Sharing of material for diagnostics is also an important task.
-An international reference function will also create opportunities for academic cooperation worldwide.
+An international reference function will also create opportunities for academic co-operation worldwide.

-- Being designated as a reference laboratory for OIE is first and foremost a major professional recognition.
-This is the result of 20 years of work on prion diseases and shows that Norway has been central in this field, such as in connection to the Nor98 scrapie disease in sheep and goats.
-I hope that with this we can increase the cooperation with the North America and South Korea and facilitate exchange of material and experience.
-We will also be able to assist other countries in the world that will detect CWD, such as Finland recently did, says Sylvie Benestad.
+"Being designated as a reference laboratory for OIE is first and foremost a major professional recognition.
+This is the result of 20 years' work on prion diseases and shows that Norway has been central in this field, such as in connection to the Nor98 scrapie disease in sheep and goats.
+I hope that with this we can increase co-operation with North America and South Korea and facilitate the exchange of material and experience.
+We will also be able to assist other countries in detecting CWD, such as Finland recently did," says Sylvie Benestad.

 As of today, the NVI has analysed more than 40,500 CWD samples from cervids.
 18 cases of CWD have been detected in wild reindeer, 3 in moose and 1 in red deer.